 Guides will escort tours across Second Street to the Felix Vallé House, where there is a cut-out curb crossing a sidewalk of fine gravel before turning into a relatively smooth flagstone path.
 Visitors may choose to enter the house from the front entrance on Merchant Street using relatively steep stone steps without railings or use the back porch entrance with wooden steps and a secure handrail.

-Interior doorways are 26-inches wide with ¾-inch high thresholds.
+Interior doorways are 26 inches wide with three-quarter-inch-high thresholds.
 Period furnishings throughout the home date from the 1830s.
 The restocked Menard and Vallé Store represents a mercantile establishment from the same time period.
 The tour continues up steep, railed steps to the bedrooms on the second floor.
 For those unable to take the tour, a photo album, tour-on-tape audio and written text of the tour are available.

 For more information, contact the historic site: